drewag/Decree/README.md

 ### Simple Get

-Here we define a `CheckStatus` endpoint that is a GET with no input or output that exists at the path “/status”.
+Here we define a `CheckStatus` endpoint that is a GET (the default) with no input or output that exists at the path “/status”.
 Scroll down to see the definition of ExampleService.

 ```swift